Skip to Content

 Access your file by filling out this form

-What are HIPAA Safeguards?
+What Are HIPAA Safeguards?

-• Technical Safeguards: The technical safeguards relate to the technology used by covered entities to collect, manage, and transfer ePHI.
-These safeguards detail the procedures that organizations need to take to protect information from unauthorized access including encryption, identity verification, and more.
+• Technical Safeguards: The technical safeguards relate to the technology used by covered entities to collect, manage, and transfer PHI.
+They detail the procedures that organizations need to take to protect information from unauthorized access including encryption and identity verification.

-• Physical Safeguards: Physical safeguards are aimed at a covered entity's physical infrastructure like buildings and equipment.
-These safeguards are designed to protect ePHI and the machines that store it from unauthorized intrusion or access.
-These safeguards include building access management, disposal, and more.
+• Physical Safeguards: Physical safeguards are aimed at a covered entity's physical infrastructure, like buildings and equipment.
+These safeguards are designed to protect PHI and the machines that store it from unauthorized intrusion or access.
+These safeguards include measures like building access management and document disposal.

 Why Do Businesses Need HIPAA Compliance?

-For covered entities, maintaining compliance with HIPAA is critically important in order to protect the information of their patients.
-HIPAA compliance leads to better patient outcomes, increased trust in organizations from their patients and the public, and the avoidance of large fines and immense reputational harm that comes from data theft.
+HIPAA compliance leads to better patient outcomes, increased trust in organizations from their patients and the public, and the avoidance of reputational harm that comes from data theft.